palikar/blog-hugo-files/content/projects/cpp_tips.md

 So no. You would never need to return with `std::move` of local object.

-### `std::async` is something that exists and it's generally to be preferred over `std::thread`. {#std-async-is-something-that-exists-and-it-s-generally-to-be-preferred-over-std-thread-dot}
+### std::async is something that exists and it's generally to be preferred over std::thread. {#std-async-is-something-that-exists-and-it-s-generally-to-be-preferred-over-std-thread-dot}

 A lot times you will want to run something asynchronously in your program.
 C++ and the standard library make this relatively easy and give you two approaches.